Salford-PsyTech/Salford_Nature_Environments_Database/README.md

 This information is available within the 'Data_ImageLevel_allOutputs' CSV file.
 <p></p>
 Links to the original images, details on the image creator and data about the original image size is also provided.
 This information is available within the 'ImagesBook_CollatedImagesData' CSV and xls files.
-Both files contain perma-links to the original files, while the xls file has working links to the flickr page where Exif  data can be found.
+Both files contain perma-links to the original files, while the xls file has working links to the Flickr page where Exif  data can be found.
 <p></p>

 Further information on the procedures, analyses, and results associated with development of the database can be found in: